x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

 ---
-title: "Use batch migration to migrate Exchange 2016 public folders to Exchange Online" ms.author: dmaguire
+title: "Use batch migration to migrate Exchange Server public folders to Exchange Online" ms.author: dmaguire
 author: msdmaguire
-ms.date: 6/8/2018
+ms.date: 7/6/2018
 ms.audience: ITPro
 ms.topic: article
 ms.prod: exchange-server-itpro
 localization_priority: Normal
 ms.collection: Strat_EX_EXOBlocker
 ms.assetid: 25a5234c-dd2c-487b-8541-3655fbeb030a
-description: "Summary: This article tells you how to move modern public folders from Exchange 2016 to Office 365."
+description: "Summary: This article tells you how to move modern public folders from Exchange Server to Office 365."
 ---

-# Use batch migration to migrate Exchange 2016 public folders to Exchange Online
+# Use batch migration to migrate Exchange Server public folders to Exchange Online

- **Summary**: This article tells you how to move modern public folders from Exchange 2016 to Office 365.
+ **Summary**: This article tells you how to move modern public folders from Exchange 2016 or Exchange 2019 to Office 365.

-Migrating your Exchange 2016 public folders to Exchange Online requires Exchange Server 2016 CU4 or later running in your on-premises environment.
+Migrating your Exchange Server public folders to Exchange Online requires Exchange Server 2016 CU4 or later running in your on-premises environment.

 > [!NOTE]
-> You can also use this article if you have a mixed environment of both Exchange 2013 and Exchange 2016 public folders in your organization, and you want to move them all to Exchange Online.
+> You can also use this article if you have a mixed environment of both Exchange 2013 and Exchange Server public folders in your organization, and you want to move them all to Exchange Online.
 Note that your Exchange 2013 servers need to have CU15 or later installed.

 ## What do you need to know before you begin?